lars18th/alpine-term/README.md

 <p align="center"><img src="help-page/img/demo_anim.gif" width="60%"></p>

-**Disclamier**: by installing this software, you are agreeing to use it on your own risk.
+**Disclaimer**: by installing this software, you are agreeing to use it on your own risk.
 Alpine Term comes with disk image file containing the software developed by third-parties.
 [Author](https://github.com/xeffyr) is not responsible for any damage that may affect your device or data.